Yancheng: Railway

 Xinyi-Changxing Railway runs through the city.

 Buses

 The BRT system of Yancheng uses a dedicated bus lane on a 16 km route and as of 2010 carries 33,000 passengers per day.
 The first line went into service in 2010.

 The Yancheng District SRT Line 1 began testing in March 2021 and officially opened for trial operation on 16 April 2021 with a 17-station, 13 km route.
 The line uses the Autonomous Rail Rapid Transit system with four-segment 320 passenger guided vehicles.
 During the trial operation, the B3 line of Yancheng City Public Transport Company will run on the same line as the SRT.

 Air

 Yancheng Nanyang International Airport now flies directly to Shanghai and Beijing, as well as flying directly to Hong Kong, Taiwan, South Korea, Japan and so on.

-Economy

-The economy of Yancheng City has sustained its momentum.
-Preliminary statistics found that in 2015 gross regional products of the city was RMB 421,250,000,000, a 10.5 percent increase by comparable price from previous year.
-Agriculture has increased by RMB 51,653,000,000 in value, a 3.6 percent increase from previous year; industry has increased by RMB 192,547,000,000 in value, a 10.5 percent increase from previous year; tertiary business has increased by RMB 177,050,000,000 in value, a 12.5 percent increase from previous year.

-Gross regional products per capita was RMB 58,299 (or US$8,862 at the average exchange rate of 2015), a 10.4 percent increase from previous year.